-Revision aesthetic (cosmetic) breast surgery can be divided into three categories: revision surgery after breast augmentation, revision surgery after mastopexy and revision surgery after augmentation-mastopexy.
+Revision aesthetic (cosmetic) breast surgery can be divided into three categories: revision surgery after breast augmentation, revision surgery after a breast lift (mastopexy) and revision surgery after augmentation-mastopexy.

-Revision surgery after breast augmentation is performed to correct a multitude of different deformities including: implant malposition, capsular contracture, double bubble deformity, snoopy-nose deformity, nipple malposition, rippling, animation deformity, ptosis, rupture, late seroma, stretch deformity and impending implant extrusion.
+Revision surgery after breast augmentation is performed to correct a multitude of different deformities including implant malposition, capsular contracture, double bubble deformity, snoopy-nose deformity, nipple malposition, rippling, animation deformity, ptosis, rupture, late seroma, stretch deformity and impending implant extrusion.
 Fortunately, many techniques are available to correct these deformities.
-Creation of a neosubpectoral pocket, use of capsular flaps, dual plane conversion and pocket reinforcement with acellular dermal matrices are just a few of the techniques Drs.
-Leveque and Butler may utilize to treat these acquired breast deformities.
+The creation of a new pocket under the muscle, use of capsular flaps, dual-plane conversion, and pocket reinforcement using a special dermal mesh are just a few of the techniques Drs.
+Leveque, Butler, or Patterson may utilize to treat these acquired breast deformities.

 Deformities after augmentation-mastopexy include those associated with each procedure alone as well as some unique to augmentation-mastopexy as a result of the increased susceptibility to adversely alter blood supply and place excessive tension on the skin with this combined procedure.

-To learn more about revision or secondary cosmetic breast procedures, schedule a consultation with a Gulf Coast Plastic Surgeon.
+To learn more about revision or secondary cosmetic breast procedures, schedule a consultation with one of the award-winning, board-certified surgeons at Gulf Coast Plastic Surgery.

 Performed by: Dr. Butler, Dr. Leveque, Dr. Patterson